Chilean ironclad Blanco Encalada: Construction and commissioning

-Alberto Blest Gana, the ambassador to the United Kingdom, was put in charge of the project.
-Blest Gana contracted the ship designer Edward James Reed, an ex-naval architect of the British Admiralty, as the technical advisor.
+Ambassador Alberto Blest Gana oversaw the project and engaged former British Admiralty naval architect Edward James Reed as technical advisor.
 Blest Gana contracted Earle's Shipbuilding Co. in Hull, Yorkshire to carry out the construction.

 The two ships were named Cochrane and Valparaíso but later, upon arrival at port on 24 January 1876, Valparaíso was renamed Blanco Encalada by the decree of the Minister of War and Navy on 15 September 1876.
 This was in honor of the admiral and first president of the Republic of Chile, Manuel Blanco Encalada.
 The construction of Blanco Encalada started in April 1872 and the ship was launched in 1875.

-In January 1878, the president Aníbal Pinto ordered the ambassador to Europe, Alberto Blest Gana, to put the ships up for sale as soon as the dispute with Argentina was resolved to help alleviate the economic crises that prevailed in Chile.
+In January 1878, President Aníbal Pinto ordered the ambassador to Europe, Alberto Blest Gana, to put the ships up for sale as soon as the dispute with Argentina was resolved to help alleviate the economic crises that prevailed in Chile.
 On behalf of Blest Gana, Reed offered the United Kingdom Cochrane for 220,000 pounds sterling, but the British were not interested.
 He then attempted to sell the ships to Russia with the same result.

 Operational service

 Being the flagship of the Chilean armada, Blanco Encalada actively participated in the War of the Pacific.
 The frigate's first actions, under the command of Admiral Juan Williams Rebolledo, consisted of taking part in the blockade of Iquique and in the failed expedition to the port of Callao.

 Afterward, Blanco Encalada tried, unsuccessfully, to hunt the Peruvian monitor Huáscar.
 Williams’ inability to put an end to what became known as the "Huáscar Raids" finally motivated him to resign his command.
-The failure of a decisive victory against the monitor is primarily owed to the bad state of the engines and boilers of Blanco Encalada and the skill of the commander of the Peruvian ship.
+The failure of a decisive victory against the monitor was primarily owed to the bad state of the engines and boilers of Blanco Encalada and the skill of the commander of the Peruvian ship, Miguel Grau Seminario.

-The command of Blanco Encalada fell to the new commander-in-chief of the navy, Comador Galvarino Riveros Cárdenas, who ordered the Chilean armada to regroup and repair the ships.
+Command passed to Commander‐in‐Chief Galvarino Riveros Cárdenas, who ordered the fleet to regroup and carry out repairs on Blanco Encalada and her consorts.
 For this purpose, Blanco Encalada was anchored in Mejillones to make repairs to the engine using the workshops of the Salitres de Antofagasta Company.
 The hull was cleaned using divers brought from Valparaíso.
 The success of the repairs, which were finished at the end of September, was limited however.
 The ship could achieve, in a test voyage, a speed of only 9 kn.
 After the repairs, Blanco Enclada participated in the Battle of Angamos where the Chilean fleet finally captured Huáscar on 8 October 1879.
 The last action in which Blanco Encalada participated was the capture, in the close quarters of Mollendo, of the gunboat Pilcomayo on 18 November.

 Sinking

-Blanco Encalada was sunk by a torpedo gunboat in the Battle of Caldera Bay, Chile, on 23 April 1891 during the 1891 Chilean Civil War.
+On 23 April 1891, during the Chilean Civil War, Blanco Encalada was sunk at Caldera Bay by a torpedo launched from the rebel gunboat Almirante Lynch.